 \section{Related work}

 \textbf{Instance Discrimination (ID).~} The core idea of instance discrimination is to pull together different augmented views of the same image and avoid representational collapse~\cite{wu2018unsupervised,van2018representation}.
-In this way, the model can learn to separate the representation of each image, leading to decent linear separability.
+In this way, models can learn to separate the representation of each image, leading to decent linear separability.
 There are three typical types of instance discrimination methods, while Siamese networks are always employed. \textit{Contrastive Learning} methods~\cite{he2020momentum, chen2020improved, chen2021empirical, chen2020simple} push apart views from different images (negative samples) to avoid representational collapse. \textit{Asymmetric Network} methods~\cite{grill2020bootstrap, chen2021exploring} explore to get rid of negative samples with the help of an asymmetric network design.
 In these methods, a predictor network is only appended after one branch of the siamese network, and the other branch is detached from the gradient back-propagation. \textit{Feature Decorrelation} methods~\cite{zbontar2021barlow, bardes2021vicreg, hua2021feature} try to accomplish instance discrimination by reducing the redundancy among different feature dimensions.
 These different methods are then unified in UniGrad~\cite{tao2021exploring} by revealing that they share similar gradient structures.
 A recent work~\cite{tomasev2022pushing} has even successfully surpassed the performance of supervised learning with ResNets~\cite{he2016deep}.
 There have also been works on applying instance discrimination to Vision Transformers~\cite{chen2021empirical,caron2021emerging}, which demonstrate impressive performances.

-The most common evaluation metric used for ID methods is linear probing, which trains a linear classifier on top of frozen representations.
-This metric concentrates on the linear separability of the learned features.
-However, as \cite{he2021masked} has pointed out, the dense prediction performance of ID methods on Vision Transformers is not superior to supervised learning, especially on object detection tasks.
+The most common evaluation metric used for ID is linear probing, which trains a linear classifier on top of frozen representations.
+This metric concentrates on the linear separability of learned features.
+However, as \cite{he2021masked} has pointed out, the dense prediction performance of ID on Vision Transformers is not superior to supervised pre-training, especially on object detection tasks.